5 Killer Video Strategies You Need to Know

 According to Syndcast, 74% of all internet traffic will be video by 2017.
 It is thus vital for all businesses, big or small, to embrace video marketing strategies right now!

-Apart from the above mentioned video strategies, a brand can:
+Apart from the video marketing strategies mentioned above, a brand can:

 - include videos in marketing emails